 Byzantine Churches in Istanbul

-The majority of the churches mentioned in this article are still in existence.
-Studios Monastery and Church of St. Polyeuctus have become ruins and are not open to visitors, while Church of the Holy Apostles is completely destroyed.
+The majority of the Byzantine Churches in Istanbul are still in existence.
+However, Studios Monastery and Church of St. Polyeuktos have become ruins and are not open to visitors, while Church of the Holy Apostles is completely destroyed.

 Emperor Constantine made Byzantium, a former Greek colony, the second capital of the Empire under the name of New Rome.
 The Roman Emperors would now live in this city called Constantinople in honor of its founder.
 The new capital was adorned with buildings such as the Hippodrome, the Great Palace and the Forum of Constantine.
 In addition, the Church of the Holy Apostles was built to emphasize the Christian identity of the city.